During 2017 physiotherapist Per Øllgaard systematically collected data on the condition of children showing symptoms of Severs disease.

-From a health perspective, however, it is critical that children with Severs disease are not prevented from being active during these formative years, since inactivity can have negative psychological and physical consequences for these children – potentially leading to inactivity, demotivation and drop-out from sports.
+From a health perspective, however, it is critical that children with Severs disease are not prevented from being active during these formative years.
+Inactivity can have negative psychological and physical consequences for these children.
+As a result, potentially leading to inactivity, demotivation and drop-out from sports.

 492 children with heel pain in the growth plate area were examined and diagnosed.
 469 were included in the study and received the intervention.

 Baseline information was collected by the physiotherapist and information was given on the cause of the condition, treatment and prospects.
 As a follow up, the parents were asked to provide their qualitatively assessment of the effect the intervention – three weeks after it had been given.

 Øllgaard, P., BA in Physiotherapy, Sports and Exercise Physiotherapist, Viborg